-- BUY EQUIPMENT (Section 179 Deduction): Businesses should consider making expenditures that qualify for the business property expensing option.
-For tax years beginning in 2016, the expensing limit is $500,000 and the investment ceiling limit is $2,010,000.
+- BUY EQUIPMENT: Businesses should consider making expenditures that qualify for the business property expensing option.
+The expensing limit is currently $500,000.
 Expensing is generally available for most depreciable property (other than buildings), off-the-shelf computer software, and qualified real property—qualified leasehold improvement property, qualified restaurant property, and qualified retail improvement property.
-A note about vehicles; The deduction is limited for most types of passenger vehicles.
+A note about vehicles; The deduction is limited for most types of vehicles.
 Only the business use % of the total deduction is allowed.
 Finally, if the business use % drops below 50% in the subsequent year, you may be subject to recapture.

-- CATERGORIZE EXPENSES CORRECTLY: Businesses may be able to take advantage of the “de minimis safe harbor election” (also known as the book-tax conformity election) to expense the costs of lower-cost assets and materials and supplies, assuming the costs don't have to be capitalized under the Code Sec.
+- CATEGORIZE EXPENSES CORRECTLY: Businesses may be able to take advantage of the “de minimis safe harbor election” (also known as the book-tax conformity election) to expense the costs of lower-cost assets and materials and supplies, assuming the costs don't have to be capitalized under the Code Sec.
 263A uniform capitalization (UNICAP) rules.
-To qualify for the election, can't exceed $2,500.
+To qualify for the election, each individual expenditure cannot exceed $2,500.
 If you are already our client, you’ve made this election so only purchases of items that cost more than $2,500 need to be capitalized on the balance sheet.

-- DPAD: If your business qualifies for the domestic production activities deduction (DPAD) for its 2016 tax year, consider whether the 50%-of-W-2 wages limitation on that deduction applies.
-If it does, consider ways to increase 2016 W-2 income, e.g., by bonuses to owner-shareholders whose compensation is allocable to domestic production gross receipts.
-Note that the limitation applies to amounts paid with respect to employment in calendar year 2016, even if the business has a fiscal year.
+- DPAD: If your business qualifies for the domestic production activities deduction (DPAD) for this tax year, consider whether the 50%-of-W-2 wages limitation on that deduction applies.
+If it does, consider ways to increase W-2 income, e.g., by bonuses to owner-shareholders whose compensation is allocable to domestic production gross receipts.
+Note that the limitation applies to amounts paid with respect to employment by calendar year, even if the business has a fiscal year.

 - BASIS FOR LOSSES: If you own an interest in a partnership or S corporation, consider whether you need to increase your basis in the entity so you can deduct a loss from it for this year.